fpereiro/proof/notes.md

 ```
 əə; D A D D C R D A A ; D A A D D R D A A A ; D A A A D D C C R D A A A A ; D A A A A D D R D A ፥
 ```

+- b: Print `: D A`, since we start with the first configuration.
+- anf: Mark the configuration in the last complete configuration with y